Program and Course Search

 Program Outcomes

-In addition to meeting the general admission requirements to Selkirk College, the applicant must meet the following Commercial Kitchen Assistant Program requirements to be considered fully qualified:
+In addition to meeting the general entrance requirements for admission to Selkirk College, applicants must meet the following Office Administration and Technology Program requirements:

 Additional Requirements

-Participate in an interview (in person or by telephone) with the CKA instructor before entry to the program.
+An interview (in person or by telephone) with the program coordinator (or designate) may be required before entry to the program.

 Graduation and Promotion